-JFMLAW works closely with Mr John Avigdor, [architect].
-As a first step, we would recommend that you organise a conference with JFMLAW and Mr Avigdor.
+As a first step, we would recommend that you organise a meeting with JFMLAW.
 That consultation is on a free of charge basis and allows the Board to work out exactly what steps need to be taken to manage the whole process and engage the appropriate consultants.

-Once the Strata Plan has been approved by the Shareholder, the following technical steps require consideration:
+Once the Strata Plan has been approved by the Shareholders the following technical steps require consideration:

-- All owners need to be given a Certificate of Title.
+- All owners need a Certificate of Title.
 If there is a mortgage on the shares that mortgage needs to be registered on the title to each lot.

 - Stamp duty needs to be paid.
 Every single building needs to have different processes associated with stamp duty and JFMLAW helps you with that.